buzkall/filament-issues/README.md

 But the login has to be the same for all: /login

-The Authenticate class will call canAccessPanel after a successful login To avoid logout of admin or federation in the client's login, we change the canAccessPanel to return true, and force the redirects in an overwritten LoginResponse.
+The Authenticate class will call canAccessPanel after a successful login.
+To avoid logging out the other roles in the client's login, we change the canAccessPanel to return true, and force the redirects in an overwritten LoginResponse.

 Also modify the LogoutResponse to redirect to /login

-But that means that both admin and federation users will go to the client's panel when going back to the site while being logged in
+But that means that both admin and federation users will go to the client's panel when typing the site's url while being logged in

 Where should this redirect be handled? or how to do this in a better way?

 ### 3. Validation errors load the last tab with errors
 I've added to the AppServiceProvider the snippet to show a notification when a validation error happens.

 The notification shows the first error, but the form goes to the latest tab with errors.

 It's there a way to make it go to the first one with errors?